 As regular players of the popular racing game will know already, the franchise splits its new titles into two different types, with the Motorsport collection focusing on track races and Horizon offering a much more ‘sandbox’ open-world experience.

-Forza Motorsport release date
+- Forza Motorsport 8 Release date

 If you’re used to taking the wheel in Microsoft Studios’ wildly popular racing game already, you will know that Forza Motorsport is the confirmed name of the developers’ next project and may have a similar release timeframe to normal.

 Typically, Forza games are released at the back end of September, with Horizon 4 released on September 28, 2018, and its predecessor – Motorsport 7 – coming slightly later with an October 3 launch in 2017.
-While nothing is concrete as of now, perhaps we’re looking at a Q4 2021 release date.

 Usually, a trailer will be shown off at the annual E3 event, as is tradition for Microsoft Studios.
 Back in 2018, the Forza Horizon 4 trailer was played at the presser, but it seems that this won’t be occurring with Forza Motorsport.